Thursday, June 15, 2023

 Fees

-The fee is $100 for in-person or $30 for the internet live course per person and includes the cost of instruction, online handout materials and all listed meals.
+The fee is $150 per person for in-person attendance or $75 per person for virtual attendance and includes the cost of instruction, online handout materials and all listed meals.

 Payment is required at the time of registration.
 If you have any questions or concerns, please email us at ContinuingEd@pennstatehealth.psu.edu.

-No refunds will be made for cancellations received after Monday, June 12.
+No refunds will be made for cancellations, or switching from in-person to virtual received after Tuesday, June 10.

 Accommodations